coady/iterset/README.md

 Since sets are not built-in, they realistically will always be a secondary type.
 Even in languages with built-in sets, it is common to call set operations on keys while still keeping data in a map, and common to want to retain ordering.

 So `iterset` is built around generic maps with `any` value type.
-Inspired by [Python sets](https://docs.python.org/3/library/stdtypes.html#set-types-set-frozenset), its methods also support iterators.
+Inspired by [Python sets](https://docs.python.org/3/library/stdtypes.html#set-types-set-frozenset), its methods support iterators.
 This integrates well with functions in [maps](https://pkg.go.dev/maps) and [slices](https://pkg.go.dev/slices), and addresses the typical `mapset` issues.
 * Maps can be casted instead of copied.
 * Map values are kept without affecting set operations.
 * Slices can be iterated using `slices.Values` without copying.